chrisnoonan98675/site/xl-deploy/how-to/configure-xl-deploy-active-hot-standby.markdown

 | membership.ttl        | How long liveness information remains valid                       | 60 seconds             |
 | akka.cluster.auto-down-unreachable-after | How much time passes before the akka cluster decides that a node has gone down | 15 seconds |

 The `heartbeat` and `ttl` settings are relevant for cluster bootstrapping.
-A newly starting node will look in the database to find live nodes and try to join the cluster running on those nodes.
+A newly starting node will look in the database to find live nodes and try to join the cluster with the given `name` running on those nodes.

 The `auto-down-unreachable-after` setting determines how fast the cluster decides that a node has gone down, and (in case of the active node) if a standby node must be activated.
 Setting this to a lower value means that hot-standby takeover takes place faster, but in case of transient network issues, it may cause a takeover while the original node is still alive.
 Using a longer value does the opposite: the cluster is more resilient against transient network failures, but takeover takes more time when a real crash occurs.